dpriss/The_social_behind_the_physical/README.md

 # Content
 The repository contains one folder with Data, one with Plots and one with Scripts.

-  * Data: Input for the scripts

   * Plots: Plots of network graphs and gof grpahs created in the script "3.
 MTERGM_hybrid.R"

-  * Scripts:
+  * Data & Scripts:
+    + Input data for the scripts
     + 1.DNA.R - Script for a descriptive network analysis of the networks.
 This scirpt is meant to help the reader get accustomed with the data.
     + 2.ERGM_periods_hybrid.R - Script to implement ERGMs for the individual time periods (waves) analysed in the paper.
     + 3.MTERGM_hybrid.R - Script to implement the MTERGM.